HosseinZaredar/Divar-Challenge/README.md

-# Divar-Competition
+# Divar-Challenge

 2nd place solution for Divar challenge.
-Data Mining Competition, 1400 ([Link](https://aaic.aut.ac.ir/competition/6))
+Amirkabir Artificial Intelligence Competitions, 1400 ([Link](https://aaic.aut.ac.ir/competition/6))

 ## Problem Definition
 Decide if a post should be accepted or rejected based on a combination of categorical, numerical, and text features.